sarahciston/codingcare/posts/guide.md

 [//]: # "see Chapter 510's "care over careful" meaning care-ful with each other but not with worry about getting it "right" in a perfectionist sense.
 Perfectionism is white supremacy.
 [XXXcite]"

-Care and compassion are infinite but neglected resources, literally life sustaining resources that renew themselves with use.
+Care and compassion are infinite but neglected resources.
+They are literally life sustaining resources that renew themselves with use.

-[Rachel Simanjuntak, co-creator of Tiny Tech Zines, frames "care as artistic practice"] Just as we made documentation part of the work of programming, making care part of the practice of programming takes a more holistic view of what it means to [xxx], while acknowledging the [whole person who needs to show up].
+Community organizer and designer Rachel Simanjuntak, co-creator of Tiny Tech Zines, frames "care as artistic practice" — meaning that how she interacts with others becomes an essential component of her creative life.
+Just as documentation is a key part of the work of programming, making care part of the practice of programming takes a more holistic view of what it means to 'be a coder' (or a citizen or a human), while acknowledging the whole, messy, interconnected humans we are and why we make creative–critical code.

-Our community spaces for coding focus on care first, in order to allow coding and everything else to happen more generously and more fruitfully next.
-Care makes us curious about what each person needs in order to thrive (which may or may not be technical resources, access support, various learning modalities, a welcoming space to play, or something else).
-By foregrounding this care, we don't cut short what code or coding spaces might produce because we think we already know how they are meant to work.
-We don't say, "That's not what code is for."
+Care makes us curious about what each person needs in order to thrive, whether that may be technical resources, access support, various learning modalities, a welcoming space to play, snacks, or something else.
+By foregrounding care, we don't have to cut short what code or coding spaces might produce because we think we already know how they are meant to work.
+We don't have to say, "That's not what code is for."
+We also don't end up presuming we know what a hacklab or a tech space looks like, nor what a tech person looks like.

+Building community spaces for coding that focus on care first will allow coding and everything else to happen more generously and more fruitfully next.
 I have learned that `when I foreground care and connection, the rest happens.`

-### Ask after one another
+### Make community / Look/Ask after one another

->"We reassemble ourselves through the ordinary, everyday, and often painstaking work of looking after ourselves; looking after each other."
->>-Sarah Ahmed, *Living a Feminist Life*

-We are excited to know each other and to care for one another as people, not as a means to an end.
-We learn from each other and our skills improve because of each other, but time and again we realize that is not the only — or even the primary — reason we come together.

-As we've gathered for several years now, we have started to trust each other with the care and feeding required to take on this continual work.
-We reveal ourselves, maybe slowly at first.
-By sharing the things we make or want to make, we share what we care about, who we care for, our politics.
-We get glimpses of each others homes and families and pets.
-We see each other chew with our mouths full, see each other sweaty on arrival or frustrated trying to figure out a problem.
-We see each other evolve as our interests grow and change, influenced by each other, as we continue `becoming more ourselves.`

-The joy that comes from seeing each other regularly comes to match or even exceed the coding joys we've experienced together.

-[XXX][add how we ]

-[xxxcut?]
-For me, seeing new community members who thought they hated code keep returning to our meetups — seeing them start referring to themselves as coders, seeing them share projects that express a distinctive critical voice — shows me the importance of this kind of community and this combination of intersectional and interdisciplinary tactics for learning.
-And I’m starting to see the impacts it can have on their views of algorithmic systems and potential alternate futures.

-[xxxmove?] **Persistence is a rhythm, not a slog.**

-### Make to inquire

-Making asks through doing about what concerns us, about how to care, about how to live.
-Making is always a research question about how to live.
-Through making, we ask how the world could be made otherwise.

-`All making is a research question.` What question do you want to explore?

-We make coded things in order to connect with others, to bridge the ephemeral spark gaps of language and feeling and being separate creatures trying to reach each other.
-We make things hoping someone thinks they're kind of cool.

-We write code in order to decode the systems that ... [encumber us]

-*We refuse to be outsiders in the systems that injure us or ignore us.* We reject notions of intimidation or gatekeeping that deny creativity, joy, politics, and purposes that reach beyond perpetuating white-supremacist capitalist status quo.

-When we say we, we write for the parts of ourselves that have been neglected or ignored, a habit we learned too early, a trick imposed upon us and repeated. ~~When we say we, we claim this audaciously and unapologetically, and hope you feel it too, but you don't have to.~~

-#### Remember if you need it, someone else will too

->"we weren't official and we weren't formal.
-Our leader [...] would get up at every meeting and announce the convening of 'the Homebrew Computer Club which does not exist' and everyone would applaud happily."
->>–Steve Wozniak, describing club which famously started in a garage but led to several prominent tech companies

-Making for yourself is also an offering to others.
-If the tool, resource, artwork, space, or widget you wish for does not exist, create it!

-There are so many examples – [Homebrew Computer Club](https://en.wikipedia.org/wiki/Homebrew_Computer_Club), [Chaos Computer Club](https://www.ccc.de/en/), [Sister Spit (now Resplendent Tonguesplitters)](https://www.spin.com/2022/08/we-knew-we-were-pissed/), [Radical software](https://monoskop.org/log/?p=269) – that all show how a few folks with a wacky idea can bloom into work that is appreciated by many, many people.

-From the experience of creating Code Collective, when I was wishing for a community to share weird code challenges with, I learned that: `If you are wishing for it, someone else is too.`

-### Be in community, not (only) in class

 >"The idea of it has always been to create a space where you don't have to know everything.
 And it's not like class where you come and everyone's working towards one point, and how good you are is defined by how well you know the technology, how well you can do something.
 Because the club is inherently multidisciplinary, so people will have different strengths, a different background."
 >>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC